IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/plugin.md

 #### How communication plugins are instantiated

-*This section assumes that you know how to write a client application using iecf.
+*This section assumes that you know how to write a client application using iotkit-comm.
 If not, please go through the [client]{@tutorial client} tutorial first.*

-The `service.comm` or `client.comm` field is instantiated automatically. iecf knows which plugin to use from the `type.name` field of the service specification or query.
+The `service.comm` or `client.comm` field is instantiated automatically. iotkit-comm knows which plugin to use from the `type.name` field of the service specification or query.
 Let's consider the example of a client that wants to connect to a service providing temperature readings; this is the service query it might issue: